Malaysia flag Malaysia Beach Holidays

 Malaysia is tourist-friendly but has some key cultural and legal rules:

-Carry your passport at all times as you are legally required to carry ID.
+Carry your passport with you at all times as you must have ID by law.

-Dress modestly, especially in conservative areas, or you may be refused entry to places of worship or government offices.
+Dress modestly in conservative and rural areas as you may be refused entry to places of worship or government offices.

 Bonus tips: